 How much are 125,000 Southwest Rapid Rewards points worth?

 For ‘Wanna Get Away’ fares (the lowest fare on Southwest), Rapid Rewards points are generally worth somewhere between 1.5 and 1.7 cents per point.
 So at a rate of 1.5 cpp, 125,000 RR points would be redeemable for a little over $1,800 worth of airfare.
 But then if you earn the Companion Pass, that number doubles!
 So 125,000 RR points and the Companion Pass will net your companion and you over $3,600 in plane tickets!

 The Southwest Companion Pass is one of the best deals available for those interested in saving money on travel!
 It is most valuable when it is earned early in a calendar year, since that gives you almost 2 years of validity.

-With 2 credit card welcome bonuses and some strategic spending, you can book 2 tickets for the price of 1 for almost 2 years!
+By opening just 2 credit cards and earning the welcome bonuses, you can book 2 tickets for the price of 1 for almost 2 years!
 But it gets better because you can use your 125,000 points for the first $1,800 worth of flights.
 If you’re traveling with your companion on these flights, that value goes up because you’re getting both flights for the price (or points) of one!

 Where are you going fly with your companion?!

 Advertiser disclosure: The Miles Genie has partnered with CardRatings for our coverage of credit card products.
 The Miles Genie and CardRatings may receive a commission from card issuers.

 Comments below are not provided or commissioned by the bank advertiser.
 The comments have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.